 In the Battle of Chippawa in 1814 in Ontario, Canada, for example, armies moved across territory and engaged in battle face to face.
 Opponents tended to use similar tactics, formations, and weapons.
 Battle plans were direct and battles lasted for about a day.

 Things had changed by 1914.
 Weapons had advanced.
 As the war went on, a variety of new explosive devices such as grenades, mines, and mortar shells came into play.
 Soldiers had more options for shooting from a distance with artillery, repeating rifles, rifles with telescopic sights, machine guns, and other 20th-century weapons.
-As the conflict continued, tanks, war planes, surveillance balloons, and other new technologies were brought into the war.
+As the conflict continued, tanks, war planes, surveillance balloons and other new technologies were brought into the war.

 The weapons, equipment, and “rules” of war were new and kept changing.
 Systems of attack, defence, communication, and transportation had to be improvised on the fly.
 During the course of the war, longstanding 19th-century methods and conventions were replaced through trial and error with 20th-century inventions, and not much about warfare remained the same.